 About a week and a half ago, Jess (above) and I were walking to get dinner in I.P.
 Pavlova and we saw something magical in Naměsti Miru.
 There was a Christmas tree and little stalls, with people mulling about in their winter coats.
 "Can we please take a detour to see what that is?" she asked.
 When we got closer, we found ourselves in a small Christmas market, which fill many of the squares in the Czech Republic (and as I am to understand, much of Europe) from the end of November until Christmas.
 The little wooden stalls harked back to a time before plasma screen advertisements covered every inch of a city.
 They sold mulled wine, Christmas ornaments, handcrafts, and all the things that would make one think of Christmas in a fairy tale world.
-It was like stepping into the world I imagined Hanzel and Gretel grew up in.
+It was like stepping into the world I imagined Hanzel and Gretel grew up in."Can we just take a minute to appreciate the fact that we live in a magical fairy tale land?" asked Jess.

 "Yes, yes we can."
 I replied.